ParineetKaur/Tableau-Projects/README.md

 ## About This Repository
-The repository compiles projects and assignments from my Introduction to Data Vizualization with Tableau, which covered selected topics from
+The repository compiles projects and assignments from my Introduction to Data Vizualization with Tableau.

 ## Topics/Concepts Learned
 1. Data preparation: Importing, integrating, and organizing datasets.